What are Some Common Types of Partnerships?

 The most common types of partnerships include a partnership, limited partnership, limited liability partnership, and limited liability company.
 The type of business that you operate determines issues such as the extent of personal liability that you have from the business and how the business is taxed.
 The legal structure of your business is extremely important to consider.
-With some types of partnerships, similar to corporations, state law enables you to create a legal entity under which you can transact business without the risk of exposing your personal assets to any liability that might arise out of your business affairs.
+With some types of partnerships, similar to corporations, state law enables you to create a legal entity under which you can transact business without the risk of exposing your personal assets to any liability that may arise out of your business affairs.

 A limited partnership (LP) offers the same tax benefits as a standard partnership with one exception.
 One or more of the partners are silent partners; this means that they will assist by giving the partnership seed money and collect profits, but will not run the business in any way.
 By remaining silent, these partners are shielded from liability.